Everything you need to know about fleabites

 The biggest difference between the two is the possibility of blisters forming on bed bug bites.

-Treatments for fleabites can range from simple home remedies to over-the-counter (OTC) medications.
+Treatments for fleabites can range from simple home remedies to medications. available to purchase over the counter or online.
 These include:

 To avoid a secondary infection, it is important that people do not try to scratch fleabites.
 Treating the bites will help reduce the itching.
 In most cases, fleabites will resolve without treatment.